rolkra/explore/README.md

 **Interactive data exploration**

-This launches an interactive shiny-app that makes basic data exploration radically simple.
+Launch an interactive shiny-app that makes basic data exploration radically simple.
 You can inspect individual attributes, explore their relation to a binary target or create a fully automated report of all attributes.

 **Functions for reducible data science**